ansis-ai/gethelp/docs/10_odoo/60_inventory_manufacturing/index.md

 <div class="p-7">
 Inventory management is one of the crucial aspects of business operations that needs to be monitored with utmost attention and accuracy.
 Even a simple error in the movement of inventory has the potential to harm your business and that’s why entrepreneurs always prioritize effective inventory management.
 <br/><br/>
 As the company expands, the need for a dedicated inventory management system also grows.
-Here comes the ANSIS Inventory management system for your help with advanced strategic plans that optimizes the operations of organizing, monitoring, and managing inventory in real-time.
-ANSIS ensures accurate inventory tracking that helps your business to handle orders as early as possible.
+Here comes the SYNER-CATALYST Inventory management system for your help with advanced strategic plans that optimizes the operations of organizing, monitoring, and managing inventory in real-time.
+SYNER-CATALYST ensures accurate inventory tracking that helps your business to handle orders as early as possible.
 </div>